The Heavenly Courts

 Psalm 8:3 ‘When I consider your heavens the work of your fingers, the moon and the stars which you have set in place…’

-The mention of the ‘eyes‘ imply that creation has a collective awareness at some level of the fallen state and future redemption of man and the world that he is supposed to be governing.
-Consider Romans 8:19-23.
+God’s creation is somewhat strange at times…think hippopotamus…think duck-billed platypus…think homo sapiens, but the ‘eyes‘ imply that creation has a collective awareness, at some level, of the fallen state and future redemption of man and the world that he is supposed to be governing.

 Roman’s 8:20 ‘For the creation was subjected to frustration, not by its own choice but by the will of the one who subjected it, in hope that the creation itself will be liberated from its bondage to decay and brought into the glorious freedom of the children of God.’